WHY THIS MATTERS IN BRIEF

 “That’s like, I’m a builder and I publish specs, here’s the kind of pipes you need to connect to the plumbing in the houses I build.
 No. Not good enough,” he said.

-“We are pleased to support the IACDS framework,” said Jason Witty, US Bank Chief Information Security Officer and FS-ISAC board of directors Vice Chair, “it represents the best of public private partnership … to make the financial critical infrastructure more secure.
-Rather than reinventing the wheel each time, IACDS builds on lessons and investments DHS made, adding tools and innovations.”
+“We are pleased to support the IACD framework,” said Jason Witty, US Bank Chief Information Security Officer and FS-ISAC board of directors Vice Chair, “it represents the best of public private partnership … to make the financial critical infrastructure more secure.
+Rather than reinventing the wheel each time, IACD builds on lessons and investments DHS made, adding tools and innovations.”

 But there have historically been few incentives for vendors to make their products work nicely together, Sager pointed out.
 In fact, the incentives have generally pointed in the other direction, if anything.